dotnet/sdk/template_feed/README.md

 - Editor config (`editorconfig`) and some others

-The issues for these templates content should be opened in dotnet/sdk repo with label [`Area-Templates`](https://github.com/dotnet/sdk/issues?q=is%3Aopen+is%3Aissue+label%3AArea-Templates).
+The issues for the content of these templates should be opened in dotnet/sdk repo with label [`Area-Templates`](https://github.com/dotnet/sdk/issues?q=is%3Aopen+is%3Aissue+label%3AArea-Templates).

 The other templates are located in the following repositories:
 | Templates | Repository |